 The people of DSRSD plan, design, build, operate, maintain, and secure the community’s water and wastewater systems—vital public assets valued at more than $382 million.
 Their skills and motivation directly affect multiple generations of DSRSD customers and the quality of life in our community.
-Like other public utilities, the District is staffed 24 hours a day, seven days a week, to protect public health and safety and the environment.
-Here are some of the things our people do.
+Like other public utilities, the District is staffed 24 hours a day, seven days a week, to protect public health and the environment.

 A Laboratory Technician collects a sample of recycled water for analysis, a job she performs multiple times daily at different locations.
 The laboratory staff ensures that potable and recycled water delivered to customers, as well as the treated wastewater released into the San Francisco Bay, meet all federal, state, and local requirements.
-Technicians work alongside Environmental Chemists in the District's laboratory, which is certified to conduct 54 different water quality tests, including coliform bacteria, residual chlorine, and disinfection byproducts in potable water; coliform bacteria and ammonia in recycled water, and volatile organic compounds and inorganic heavy metals in wastewater.
+Technicians work alongside Environmental Chemists in the District's laboratory, which is certified to conduct water quality tests, including coliform bacteria, residual chlorine, and disinfection byproducts in potable water; coliform bacteria and ammonia in recycled water, and volatile organic compounds and inorganic heavy metals in wastewater.